top of page

 028_edited.jpg

 Bryan Griffiths is a conductor with extensive experience across professional, educational and community music spheres.
-Specialising in wind ensembles, he is also proficient in orchestral and chamber music, having conducted the Adelaide Symphony Orchestra, Band of the South Australian Police, Sydney Conservatorium of Music Wind Symphony, Adelaide Youth Orchestra, Adelaide Hills Chamber Players, New Adelaide Ensemble, Unley Concert Band and the Adelaide Summer Orchestra of which he was co-founder.
-In 2019, he was appointed Music Director of the Adelaide Wind Orchestra, who record for Brolga Music Australia and are scheduled to release their debut album in late 2023.
+Specialising in wind ensembles, he is also proficient in orchestral and chamber music, having conducted the Adelaide Symphony Orchestra, the Band of the South Australian Police, the Sydney Conservatorium of Music Wind Symphony, the Adelaide Hills Chamber Players and the Adelaide Summer Orchestra of which he was co-founder.
+In 2019, he was appointed Music Director of the Adelaide Wind Orchestra, who record for Brolga Music Australia and are scheduled to release their debut album in April 2024.
 Under his direction, the Adelaide Wind Orchestra has been invited to perform at the 2024 International Conference of the World Association for Symphonic Bands and Ensembles in Gwangju-Gyeonggi, South Korea.
-Bryan is also the current director of the Wind Orchestra at the Elder Conservatorium of Music, The University of Adelaide, where he also lectures in assorted ensemble and performance classes and adjudicates auditions.

 Before focusing on conducting, Bryan performed as a horn player with the Tasmanian Symphony Orchestra, Sydney Sinfonia, the Adelaide Art Orchestra and the Adelaide Symphony Orchestra, where he served in a full-time position from 2010 until 2015.
 As a soloist, he performed with the Elder Conservatorium Chamber Orchestra, the Adelaide Youth Orchestra and Unley Symphony Orchestra.
 His principal horn teachers were Philip Hall, Philip Paine and Nelson Green.